 insufficient to get an accurate initial diagnosis.

-The biopsy - is the taking of a sample of
+A biopsy is the taking of a sample of

-the cells for evaluation.
-It can be done with a needle or by
+or scientific evaluation.
+This can be done with a needle or by

 essential in order to exclude or diagnose a lymphoma.
 The